haas85/arrayext.js/README.md

 arrayext.js
 ===========

-A lightwieght Javascript Library that extends Javascript's array functionalities.
+A lightweight Javascript Library that extends Javascript's array functionalities.

 ## Using arrayext.js